Voluntarynet/voluntary.app/README.md

 #### Javascript and CSS importing

 When the app launches, it runs JSImporter.js and LoadProgressBar.js.
+JSImporter handles importing JS and CSS, and LoadProgressBar presents a UI to show the progress of the loading.
 JSImporter looks in the root folder for an _imports.js file.
 If found, it loads any paths (treated as relative paths) in the order they are found.
 These paths can be Javascript (including other _import.js files), CSS.
 This provides a means of doing relative library loading.
-The convention is to use one _import.js file per folder.
-The archive/archive.js script can be used to walk these imports to generate the index.html file when preparing a release.

 If your import requires some callback to be called after the imports are complete, you can add a pushDoneCallback to the related _imports.js file.
 For example, the top level _imports.js ends with: